-Disabled Veteran Exemption
+Veteran with a Disability Exemption

 In 2006, voters amended Colorado's Constitution to extend the senior exemption to disabled veterans.
-In 2014, Colorado's legislature expanded this exemption to the surviving spouse of a disabled veteran who previously received the exemption.
+In 2014, Colorado's legislature expanded this exemption to the surviving spouse of a veteran with a disability who previously received the exemption.
+In 2022 voters added eligibility for "Goldstar Surviving Spouses" to the program.

 Qualifying veterans are those who have a 100 percent permanent disability rating from the federal Department of Veterans Affairs through disability retirement benefits, from a service-connected disability, who have owned and occupied the property as their primary residence since January 1.